Kenya812/When-We-First-Met/README.md

 Game-play instructions: You can click the contiune button to go through the memories and click the quit button when you want to stop

 ## Impediments
-Struggles where coding and coming up with 7 all compose songs
+Struggles were coding and composing all 7 songs

 ## Implementation
 Custom art, custom music, storyline